gokseninyuksel/Functional_programming_sorting_algorithms/README.md

 ( 1 2 4 5 8 ) –>  ( 1 2 4 5 8 )

 Now, the array is already sorted. isSorted function returns true, so recursion breaks and sorted list is returned.

+#Insertion Sort

+The worst case time complexity and the best case time complexities are O(n^2)

+Running Example: